Version 1.5.0 available!

 Intuitive Visualization

-VOXplot generates a voice quality profile with all examination data and measured values on a single PDF page.
+VOXplot generates a voice quality profile with all examination data and measured values on a single page.

 Further assessment of the sustained vowel is supported by means of a narrowband spectrogram.